BEFORE YOU CALL - PLEASE READ!

 The weather will be good and the swarm often occurs late morning.
 Bees do 'buzzing runs' in the hive to alert their sisters that they are ready to go.
 The queen will already be slimmed down and is therefore better able to fly and there will be queencells waiting to release a new queen a few days after the swarm departs.
 The bees leave the hive in their thousands and the sky will be thick with them – so much so that they may stop the traffic.
 However they will soon alight on a suitable landing place and cluster together.
 The landing place may be a tree, hedge or table for example; Often it is just a few feet off the ground.
 Somewhere in the middle of this cluster of bees is the queen.
 It is she that all the bees have clustered around.
 If she is not there, the bees will return to their home.
 Scout bees will fly off to search for the best possible site where they can make a home.
 Amazingly they can measure the volume of a suitable dwelling-place so they get the right size.
 Sometimes colonies will fly off and then 'bivouac' somewhere for a while whilst the decide where to live.
 If the swarm is not caught – and it may stay for a few days, it will fly off – usually between several hundred metres and a couple of km away, to make a new home once the scout bees have reached a consensus of where they are going to move to, which involves dancing on the surface of the swarm - you might see them in action.
 It is unlikely that a swarm will survive nowadays in the wild which is why they need our help as we can capture them and house them and if they finish up inside a chimney, they may have to be destroyed.

 Hiving a swarm.
 Here a decent sized swarm were shaken out in front of a hive one evening from a swarm collection box.
-Bees will naturally walk upwards so they steadily made their way into the hive - in this case an 8 frame poly box (modified Paynes poly) which was a tight fit.
+Bees will naturally walk upwards so they steadily made their way into the hive - in this case an 8 frame poly box (for the beekeepers amongst you, it's a modified Paynes poly) which was a tight fit.
 They were put in a full-sized hive a couple of days later and the queen was laying by then.

 Colonies don't always do as we wish.
 This one arrived one afternoon and the house owner got hold of us quite quickly.
 Before the bees got settled in the chimney, we smoked them heavily from the fireplace and the bees moved out of the chimney to the outside.
 And there they stayed for some time.
 The house owner was worried that they would go back into the chimney.
 However they were collected with the use of a long ladder.